30.05.2024

 Since the beginning of 2024, in most small and medium-sized businesses, incomes increased for line specialists (81%).
 In addition, salaries and bonuses grew for department heads (47%) and top management (23%).

-11% of respondents said they have no employees who earned more.
-In general, incomes increased for specialists in sectors such as manufacturing, sales and trade, administrative staff, IT, marketing, advertising, PR, finance, accounting, logistics and supply, and HR.
+11% of respondents stated that they do not have employees whose earnings have increased.
+Incomes mainly grew for specialists in such sectors as production, sales and trade, administrative staff, IT, marketing, advertising, PR, finance, accounting, logistics and supply, personnel, and HR.

-At the same time, 70% of companies reported having no employees whose incomes decreased since the beginning of 2024.
+At the same time, 70% of companies reported that they do not have employees whose incomes decreased since the beginning of 2024.

-However, some respondents noted that in their companies, line specialists (11%), department heads (8%), and top management (21%) began to earn less.
+Meanwhile, some respondents noted that in their companies, earnings of line specialists (11%), department heads (8%), and top management (21%) have decreased.